George-Madeley/GameDevTV-Unity3D-RealmRush/README.md

 ## Version

+### v1.2.6

+- Improved the targetting system by getting the towers to target the closest enemy relative to them.

 ### v1.2.5

 - Imporved ObjectPool to instantiate enemy prefabs at the start with a ability to re-use them instead of destroying them.